afscrome/IronVelocity/Readme.md

 * [+] IronVelocity compiles templates (as opposed to NVelocity which interprets the templates) which results in faster template execution (although at the cost of a higher startup time for the first execution)
 * [+] IronVelocity uses the DLR for method and property invocation which is faster, but also means you can use dynamic objects in velocity templates
 * [+] IronVelocity uses generic collections for lists and dictionaries which can result in nicer code when you pass velocity objects through to .net code.
-* [-] IronVelocity doesn't currently support the #Parse and #Include directives.
-It also only has limited support for velocimacros.
+* [-] IronVelocity doesn't currently support the #Parse or #Include directives.
+It also only has limited support for velocimacros (i.e. only enough to get other regression tests to pass).